Features and functions

 Cleaning of existing test-elements

-In the generated test- and mock-classes are references to methods in production code.
-These methods are marked with the annotation @MethodRef.
+.
 If changes were made in the production code without the refactoring tools of Eclipse, the references can be out of date.
 The clean function for test-classes is triggered with every regenaration of a test-class.
 It is not available as single function yet.

 For the generated mock-classes there is the function "clean mock-classes".
 It is available in the context menu if you select a Java class (binary or source) or a class in the editor.
-If you have selected a class in the project-explorer you can start the function also with the hot-key ctrl-shift-M.
+If you have selected a class in the project-explorer you can start the function also with the hot-key ctrl-shift-M

 The process is as follows:

-• Read all MethodRef-annotations
+- Read all

-• Check for every method, if it is available in the production code yet
+-annotations - Check for every method, if it is available in the production code yet

-• If not, check if a method with the same name is available and unique.
+- If not, check if a method with the same name is available and unique.

 In this case, the parameters will be updated in the method reference annotation.

-• If no method with the same name is available, the method will be deleted (only if it is a mock-class).
+- If no method with the same name is available, the method will be deleted (only if it is a mock-class).

 If the resolving of a method is not unique, a user interaction is necessary.
 The difference between test- and mock-class-clean is that no methods in a test-class were deleted because of a wrong method-reference.
 In mock-classes wrong referenced methods will be deleted.